 By Maggie Ginsberg

 “It’s a rare experience to feel gratitude for a book’s pleasures on nearly every page.
 But Maggie Ginsberg has written that book.
-I could stay in this story for years.” –Luis Alberto Urrea, Pulitzer Prize finalist and bestselling author of The House of Broken Angels
+I could stay in this story for years.” –Luis Alberto Urrea, Pulitzer Prize and National Book Award finalist and bestselling author of The House of Broken Angels

 Even as each of its characters curates a careful present, the shadows of the past creep up to confront them.
 When those realities collide, the result is troubling, affecting and deeply true.